kcp-dev/generic-controlplane/README.md

 # <img alt="Logo" width="80px" src="./contrib/logo/blue-green.png" style="vertical-align: middle;" /> Generic Control Plane

+# IMPORTANT:

+Generic Control Plane (gcp) is a new project under KCP umbrella and is not yet ready for production use.
+We are actively working on the project and welcome contributions from the community.
+If you are interested in contributing, please see our [contributing guide](CONTRIBUTING.md).

 ## Overview

 Generic Control plane (gcp) is a Kubernetes control plane focusing on: